 The Remuneration and Nominations Committee (RNC) comprises Richard Boléat, Ramesh Bawa and David Hunter (Chairman) of which the majority is independent of the Investment Manager.
-Shahzaad Dalal ceased to be a member of the RNC from his date of resignation.
 RNC is responsible for the terms of appointment and remuneration of the Company's directors and the incentive policies of the Company, K2 Property Limited and its subsidiaries as a whole.
-The RNC met one time during the year under review.
-The table below shows the attendance of the RNC members at the meetings for the year under review:
+The RNC met once during the year under review.
+The table below shows the attendance of the RNC members at the meeting for the year under review:

 Director Attendance at Meetings

 Richard Boléat 1

 David Hunter 1

-Ramesh Bawa 1
+Ramesh Bawa 0